 Shall we look at another example?

 Adding the characteristics of your product helps to sell it better because they add a desirable aura of high quality and modern technology.

-But if you don’t translate all those features into tangible benefits for your customer he will be lost because he won’t understand what you’re talking about.
+But if you don’t translate all those features into tangible benefits for your customer they’ll be lost because they won’t understand what you’re talking about.